timescale/docs/mst/postgresql-read-replica.md

     ```

 If the output is `TRUE` you are connected to the replica, and if the output is
-`FALSE` if you are connected to the primary server.
+`FALSE` you are connected to the primary server.

 </procedure>